port-demo/port-upbound-demo/README.md

 __Create the blueprints in the order they are numbered__

 Follow these steps:
+1. Go to Port's [builder](https://app.getport.io/dev-portal/data-model) screen;

-1. Create a new custom blueprint from the Builder page;
+2. Create a new custom blueprint from the Builder page;
 ![newCustomBlueprint](https://github.com/port-demo/port-upbound-demo/blob/main/static/newCustomBlueprint.png?raw=true)

-2. Click the `Edit JSON` button;
+3. Click the `Edit JSON` button;
 ![createBlueprintJson](https://github.com/port-demo/port-upbound-demo/blob/main/static/createBlueprintJson.png?raw=true)

-3. Paste the blueprint `.json` contents in the editor and click `Save`.
+4. Paste the blueprint `.json` contents in the editor and click `Save`.
 ![saveNewBlueprint](https://github.com/port-demo/port-upbound-demo/blob/main/static/saveNewBlueprint.png?raw=true)

 *If a blueprint creation fails, make sure it was created in the correct order*